EntrustCorporation/cryptocli/README.md

 ## Releases

-cryptocli's for Linux & Windows for each release can be found in Releases section (https://github.com/EntrustCorporation/cryptocli/releases)
+cryptocli for Linux, for each release can be found in Releases section (https://github.com/EntrustCorporation/cryptocli/releases)

 ## Build instructions

 The code in this repo corresponds to the latest released version of cryptocli.
 In general, to use cryptocli, head over to Releases section to get pre-compiled binaries.
 If you do plan to build, follow instructions below.
 1. Install go. cryptocli/Makefile expects to find go at /usr/local/go/bin/go
 2. cd to cryptocli/
-3. To build Linux & Windows cli binaries,
+3. To build Linux cli binary,

    ```$ gmake all```
 5. To clean workspace,